Typography Guide for Beginners: 7 Fundamentals of Type Contrast

 Simple examples of type contrast in action:

 They are numbered to correlate with the list above.

 I was taught to always use at least 2 forms of type contrast together in a design.
-These fundamentals work best when you use them together.
+These fundamentals work best when you use them together, much like most things in life.
 When you're designing anything with text, keep all 7 fundamentals in mind.
 It takes a little bit of work and self-reminding but eventually your subconscious does this automatically when you're designing.
-I'll catch myself doing type contrast even in Evernote, I just can't help it.

 Who can benefit from using type contrast?
 Just about everyone who uses text and you too since you're reading this text.
 Whether you're a graphic designer, blogger, author, web developer, chemistry student, or whatever else... it's always great to know how to emphasize important text and make it look great.